hilfigertout/HackRshell/README.md

 - Create a separate folder when the server starts up exculsively for files downloaded during the session.

 - Create a similar package with a multiprocessing library to transparently spawn a new process or R session in the background when the hRs.client() function si run, thus allowing the client to execute without obviously hanging the victim's R session.
 This could all be handled in the .onAttach() function and keeping the hRs.client() function the same.

+- Add the ability to change `secondaryPort` remotely, mid-session.

 - Add the ability to download or upload directories recursively.